 The result were many many sticky notes and the idea to summarize them in the style of the famous Manifesto for Agile Software Development.
 The many good impulses from the workshop had an effect on me and so I developed thesis by thesis via Twitter and LinkedIn in public dialogue.
 On February 8th last year, I finally was able to summarize and publish the six theses on the Manifesto for Human Leadership.

 In the course of the last year I have further elaborated the thoughts behind the theses and many that complement them well here in the blog.
 On the occasion of the first anniversary of the Manifesto I decided to publish all this as a small book on Leanpub (there is also a German version).
-And the best: You can choose the price yourself!
 I am always looking forward to feedback and impulses on the one hand and, of course, to a broad dissemination of the book on the other.

 Spread the word!